llllisonok/blog/content/post/version-control-with-git/index.md

 Backup and Recovery: Remote Git repositories serve as a reliable way to back up and recover your project in the event of data loss.

-## Basic Git commands to get started
+Basic Git commands to get started:

 git init: Initializes a new Git repository.